Home » Movies » Moonlight (2016)

 Trivia

-• “Moonlight” is the first film with an all-Black cast and the first LGBTQ film to win the Best Picture Oscar.
+• This was the first film with an all-Black cast to win Best Picture at the Oscars.

 Why Watch?